 The unfortunate side effect of this problem is that people lucky enough to land a construction job are likely to overlook safety infractions as a trade-off for keeping the job.
 This has the potential to end badly for someone.

-For decades, the personal injury lawyers at Baumgartner Law Firm in Houston have been winning huge settlements for severe injuries and wrongful death in construction fall cases.
+For decades, the personal injury lawyers at Baumgartner Law Firm in Houston have secured substantial settlements for severe injuries and wrongful death in construction fall cases.
 Let us help you!

 OSHA (Occupational Safety and Health Administration) states that ‘falls’ account for a third (one of every three construction-related deaths) of the fatalities in construction and are the leading cause of death overall.
 (Frankly, falls are a deadly problem in all industries (roofing, electrical work, etc.) – nearly half of all fatal falls happen when individuals topple from roofs, ladders, and scaffolding.)

-Once a worker is above the first floor, he or she may fall because of multiple factors that put them in danger, including unprotected sides, openings in the walls and floor, improper scaffold construction, and even misuse of portable ladders.
-Several suggestions, including guardrails, restraints, and more, can be employed by construction sites to prevent deadly falls.
+Once a worker is above the first floor, they may fall due to multiple factors that put them in danger, including unprotected sides, openings in walls and floors, improper scaffold construction, and even the misuse of portable ladders.
+Several suggestions, including guardrails, restraints, and additional measures, can be implemented at construction sites to prevent deadly falls.

 Construction employees are advised to ask their employers for the fall prevention plan (or a person who works ‘off the ground’) and then use it.

 There are many kinds of fall protection, some more effective than others.
-Even with fall protection equipment, a construction worker is not guaranteed not to get injured or killed in a fall.
-Fall equipment can fail, and employers can fail to implement proper fall protection procedures as OSHA requires.
+Even with fall protection equipment, a construction worker is not guaranteed to be safe from injury or death in a fall.
+Fall equipment can fail, and employers may fail to implement proper fall protection procedures as required by OSHA.

 Just having fall protection is not enough; the safety equipment itself must be effective in saving lives.

-Construction accident lawyers in Houston at Baumgartner Law Firm have won record settlements for wrongful death cases, and have been responsible for product manufacturers making safety changes to their fall protection products.
+Construction accident lawyers in Houston at Baumgartner Law Firm have secured record settlements in wrongful death cases and have been instrumental in prompting product manufacturers to implement safety changes to their fall protection products.
 We are proud that our advocacy will save lives!

-Employers have certain obligations related to fall protection for the safety of their employees.
+Employers have specific obligations related to fall protection to ensure the safety of their employees.
 Under OSHA fall protection guidelines, employers must:

 Additionally, OSHA requires employers to: